lukemorton/jquery-caret/README.markdown

 the caret to.
 In order to move to an index, index must be an integer.

-Alternatively you can pass a string as an index and it will be used via .indexOf() the element's value to get an index to move to. *You could also use a RegExp object.*
+Alternatively you can pass a string as an index and it will be used via .indexOf() the element's value to get an index to move to.

 The second parameter is to be used to move the caret to an offset of the index.
 When set to true, it will move the cursor after the string